-Unless otherwise provided by law, ordinance or resolution, a member may only serve as chairperson for one consecutive year.
+Unless otherwise provided by law, ordinance or resolution, a member may only serve as chairperson for two consecutive years.
 A member who served as chairperson will qualify to be nominated for chairperson provided that two or more years have passed since the member last served as chairperson.